 LANDMARK used European databases to define sets of proxy indicators for the five groups of soil functions.
 These functions have been assessed across the same land use x soil type matrix used for the development of the Soil Navigator DSS in Pillar 1 and the monitoring schema for soil functions in Pillar 2.

-The policy briefs build on the following:
+The policy options build on the following:

 - Demand scenarios: quantification of the demand for soil functions REPORT